CIAM-Group/NCO_code/multi-objective/PI/README.md

 # Copyright (c) 2023 CIAM Group
 **The code can only be used for non-commercial purposes.
-Please contact the authors if you want to use this code for other purposes.**
+Please contact the authors if you want to use this code for business matters.**
 **If this repository is helpful for your research, please cite our paper:<br />** *"Zhi Zheng, Shunyu Yao, Genghui Li, Linxi Han, Zhenkun Wang, Pareto Improver: Learning Improvement Heuristics for Multi-objective Route Planning, IEEE Transactions on Intelligent Transportation Systems, in press, 2023."<br />*
 **OR**